-- Python 3.4+ - numpy and gdspy packages. gdspy must be version 1.4. - Genus, Innovus, and Calibre licenses - For ASAP7 specifically: - Download the ASAP7 PDK v1p5 tarball to a directory of choice but do not extract it.
-The tech plugin is configured to extract the PDK into a cache directory for you.
-Note: v1p5 of the PDK is not publicly available, and you will need to contact the developers for it.
-The v1p7 version that is publicly released currently has several critical issues which prevent it from being fully integrated into the Hammer flow. - If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision.
-They may live outside extra_libraries at your discretion. - Innovus version must be >= 15.2 or <= 18.1 (ISRs excluded).
+- Python 3.4+ - numpy and gdstk or gdspy packages.
+Note: gdspy must be version 1.4. - Genus, Innovus, Voltus, VCS, and Calibre licenses - For ASAP7 specifically (README for more details): - First, download the ASAP7 v1p7 PDK (we recommend shallow-cloning or downloading an archive of the repository).
+Then, download the encrypted Calibre decks tarball tarball to a directory of choice (e.g. the root directory of the PDK) but do not extract it like the instructions say.
+The tech plugin is configured to extract the tarball into a cache directory for you. - If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision.